 Azusa Pacific University is authorized under federal law to enroll nonimmigrant students and issue the U.S. immigration document I-20 or the U.S. State Department DS 2019 in order to obtain an F-1 or J-1 student visa.
-Students who understand the university's Christian principles and atmosphere are welcome to make application.
+Students who understand and agree with the university's Christian principles and atmosphere are welcome to make application.